 If you’re operating in UK, Ireland, France, Germany, Denmark, Belgium and Greece, consider that the respective national data protection authorities do not regard consent by continuing navigation as valid.
 Other countries may soon align themselves with this rule.

-For this reason, iubenda gives you the option to easily disable the Cookie Solution’s “consent on continued browsing” feature should the particular Member State law require it.
+For this reason, iubenda gives you the option to easily disable the Privacy Controls and Cookie Solution’s “consent on continued browsing” feature should the particular Member State law require it.

 Our comprehensive cookie management solution allows you to: